Next day installation

 Why are there filling loops that are not connected to the boiler at all times?

 This is a simple one.
 Because water regulations prohibit water from returning to the mains, the connection between the boiler and filling loop is temporary.
-You can’t use the same water from your radiators as the water coming out of the taps and showers.
-This is a very dangerous thought.

 If you find yourself using the boiler filling loop for repressurising frequently, it could be an indication that there is a problem in your boiler or heating system.